 David Ackerman | Chairman of the Board

-David Ackerman Esq. has been an attorney since 1976 in Maryland.
-After serving in the U.S. Navy JAGC, he became licensed in California in 1984, where his practice has primarily been in civil litigation.
+David Ackerman Esq. is a now retired attorney.
+Licensed originally in Maryland in 1976.
+Later, serving in the U.S. Navy JAGC, he became licensed in California in 1984, where his practice has primarily been in civil litigation.
 In January 2006, due to his PKD, he went on hemodialysis, but received a kidney transplant in February 2007, donated by a friend he had known since high school.

 Lana Kacherova, RN | Treasurer

 Lana Kacherova, RN has been working in the dialysis industry since 1993 in different capacities, taking care of people with kidney disease.
 She started as a dialysis technician, then became a nurse, later transitioned to clinical coordinator of a hemodialysis unit, quality improvement professional, and case manager.
 While working full-time, Lana attended California State University Northridge, and received a BS degree in Nursing and Master of Public Health in Health Education.
 She recently joined Kaiser Permanente of Southern California as a Renal Case Manager.

 Sandra Corrigan, FNP-BC, CNN is a Nurse Practitioner in Ventura County, Ca where she cares for patients on hemodialysis at several dialysis facilities.
 Practicing in nephrology for over 30 years, her background includes clinical and education experience in dialysis, as well as the management of earlier stages of kidney disease.

 Kay Baldwin, PhD